amundsen-io/amundsen/search/README.md

 We have Swagger documentation setup with OpenApi 3.0.2.
 This documentation is generated via [Flasgger](https://github.com/flasgger/flasgger).
 When adding or updating an API please make sure to update the documentation.
 To see the documentation run the application locally and go to `localhost:5001/apidocs/`.
 Currently the documentation only works with local configuration.

-## Code structure
-The latest enpoints for search and document updating are `/v2/search` and `/v2/document`.
-This API is only usable with the proxy class [ElaticsearchProxyV2_1](./search_service/proxy/es_proxy_v2_1.py).
-Please refer to [this search service updating doc](./../docs/tutorials/search-v2_1.md) to understand the latest search service changes.